This is what we have planned for you* – be prepared to be inspired!

 Day 5 – Edinburgh

-We will spend the morning wandering and sketching in Edinburgh’s Old Town, where there’s so much to see and explore.
+We will spend the morning wandering and sketching in Edinburgh’s Old Town, where there’s so much to see and explore, including Holyrood Palace.
 Lunch will be at the stunning Signet Library, which was transformed into the Governor’s Mansion in Jamaica.
 The library is home to the prestigious Society of Writers to Her Majesty’s Signet which dates back to the 15th century.
 In the afternoon we travel to ruined medieval Craigmillar Castle, which became Ardsmuir Prison where Jamie was incarcerated.
+The afternoon is free for you to explore the city some more.

 Day 6 – Free day